unreno/ego_browse/README.md

 The answer values for several questions are the same for each answer.
 Change No value to 0 for the following 3 questions.
 SMOKED_EV, CALL911, SABUSERU18GANG
+( this is now done in the egoweb_update.sql script. )